bmcorser/toyrabbit/README.md

-There are two worker modules which run little services that sit and listen for messages, process them and push the results out to their respective reply queues, a `send` module to send messages to servies
+There are two worker modules which run little services that sit and listen for messages, process them and push the results out to their respective reply queues, a `send` module to send messages to servies and a `poll` module to poll or wait for results.

 ### echoworker
 ```bash